History of Lancaster (Forton) services

 The southbound amenity building had a lowered section with a Quick Snacks machine, as well as the toilets.
 There were stairs on each side and a walkway running beside the motorway.

-Above the toilets was the transport café, which had only an Autosnacks machine, where staff loaded hot meals into the back and customers paid to release them.
-These were the motorway network's first catering vending machines, and the Ministry of Transport were won round by the idea.
-On the other hand Rank weren't so impressed - they removed the machines due to low demand.
+Above the toilets was the transport café, which only had Autosnacks machines, where staff loaded hot meals into the back and customers paid to release them.
+These were the motorway network's first catering vending machines, and they claimed to be three times faster than being served by staff, as well as allowing staff numbers to be reduced by half.
+The Ministry of Transport were won round by the idea, but Rank weren't so impressed - they removed the machines due to low demand.

 Fuel was available from the brands Cleveland, National, Shell and Esso.
 They were sold under a zig-zag shaped, metal canopy.